Enhanced diffusivity and skewness of a diffusing tracer in the presence of an oscillating wall: Experimental and theoretical results

 \section{Experimental and theoretical results}

-Here we present a comparison of experimental results with the theory developed above as well as Monte-Carlo and pseudo-spectral simulations for the evolving passive scalar field.
-First, in figure \ref{fig:2} we show an experimental and theoretical comparison between the Ferry wave velocity distribution \eqref{eq:FerrywaveVelocity} for two different cases corresponding to two different amplitude wall motions.
-The left panels show the shear velocity time series at $8$ different locations uniformly distribute across the channel for a case with $A=2$ cm, $\omega=2\pi *0.01$/s, $\nu=0.0113$ poise, and $L=0.16$ cm, while the right panels change the amplitude to $A=1$ cm.
+Here, we present a comparison of experimental results with the theory developed above as well as Monte-Carlo and pseudo-spectral simulations for the evolving passive scalar field.
+First, in figure \ref{fig:PTVmesh} we show an experimental and theoretical comparison of the Stokes layer \eqref{eq:2dStokesSol} for two different cases corresponding to two different amplitude wall motions.
+The left panels show the shear velocity time series at $8$ different locations uniformly distributed across the channel for a case with $A=1$ cm, $\omega=2\pi \times0.01$rad/s, $\nu=0.0113$ St, and $L=0.16$ cm, while the right panels change the amplitude to $A=2$ cm.
+For the PTV experiment presented in figure \ref{fig:PTVmesh}, the Womersley number is $\mathrm{Wo}=0.16 \sqrt{\frac{2 \pi/100 }{0.0113}} \approx 0.3773$.
+The low Womersley number expansion in equation \eqref{eq:lowWoExpansion} would be a good approximation for the flow in this experiment.

-Next, in figure \ref{fig:3} we show the experimental and Monte-Carlo simulations for the dye distribution viewed from the side at times $t=0$ s, $t=7200$ s, and $t=14,400$ s for the parameters run in the right panels of figure \ref{fig:2}, with smaller wall oscillation amplitude, $1$cm, using the experimentally measured value of the diffusivity of Fluorescein in salt water of $\kappa=3.3*10^{-6} \text{ cm}^2/s$.
-Note that in the absence of the wall motion, the cloud would have only spread $\sqrt{2\kappa t}=0.3$ cm.
-In the case with $A=1$ cm, the enhanced diffusivity is $19.3$ times that of the bare diffusivity, while with $A=2$ cm the magnification value is $74.1$ shown in figure \ref{fig:4} is the experimenatlly measured centered variance corresponding to the case with wall oscillation amplitude, $1$ cm, along with the best linear fit, and theoretically computed long time behavior of the centered second moment.
+Next, in figure \ref{fig:3} we show the experimental and Monte-Carlo simulations for the dye distribution viewed from the side at times $t=0$ s, $t=7,200$ s, and $t=14,400$ s, with parameters listed in the figure caption.
+We also plot the averaged concentrations, $\bar T$ for the experiment and the simulation in the left columns of each panel.
+The parameters for this figure correspond to trial $3$ (panel a) and $7$ (panel b) from table \ref{tab:experimentResult}.
+A few comments regarding our experimental data.
+First, since the width of the initial blobs is larger in panel b, the observed spreading is less than that in panel a even though the effective diffusivities are similar.
+Second, in the absence of a flow, the cloud would have spread at a much slower rate than those observed in this figure.

+Table \ref{tab:experimentResult} shows the detailed comparison between the experimental campaign and theoretical prediction of the effective diffusivity.
+First, we remark that the bare molecular diffusivity shows some variation.
+This is primarily due to the unexpected dependence of fluorescein's diffusivity upon the concentration of NaCl which has been observed in other work by Gupta et al. \cite{gupta2019diffusion}.
+In future work, we will explore this subtle effect.
+Consequently, for the present case, we always measure the diffusivity first in our experiments.